-Chase Tomlin is an Assistant Curator at The National WWII Museum.
+Chase Tomlin is an Associate Curator at the National WWII Museum.
 He received a BA and master’s degree in history from Southeastern Louisiana University before studying at Louisiana State University.
-Chase has worked at the Center for Southeast Louisiana Studies and the Louisiana State Archives, and as a teaching assistant and instructor at LSU.
-His primary professional focus of interest is the American Home Front and the Latino experience during World War II.
+Chase has worked at the Center for Southeast Louisiana Studies and the Louisiana State Archives, as well as LSU as a teaching assistant and instructor.
+His professional interests include mobilization, the American Home Front, and the Latino experience during World War II.

 Chase Tomlin